 An anthology Al-Mutanabbi Street Starts Here: Poets and Writers Respond to the March 5th, 2007, Bombing of Baghdad’s “Street of the Booksellers”, edited by Beau Beausoleil and Deema Shehabi was published by PM Press in 2012.

-Project members in many countries are currently working on prints, bookmarks, music and more in solidarity with the booksellers and community of al-Mutanabbi Street.
-Catherine Cartwright is coordinating the UK part of “Absence and Presence” A Printmaking Project for Al-Mutanabbi Street.
-As in the broadside and artist’s book project, one complete set of prints will be donated to the Iraq National Library in Baghdad.
-Two copies will join exhibits in the USA.
-One copy will go to the UK (for exhibitions in Europe, the Middle East and North Africa).
-One copy (in 2016) will join work from the project at the Herron Art Library (Indiana – Purdue University) and be digitised by them, becoming part of their permanent collection of work from this project.
+Project members in many countries have worked on prints, bookmarks, music, photography and more in solidarity with the booksellers and community of al-Mutanabbi Street.
+Catherine Cartwright coordinated the UK part of “Absence and Presence” A Printmaking Project for Al-Mutanabbi Street.
+As in the broadside and artist’s book project, one complete set of prints was donated to the Iraq National Library in Baghdad.
+Two copies join exhibits in the USA.
+One copy goes to the UK (for exhibitions in Europe, the Middle East and North Africa).
+One copy (in 2016) joined the archive for the project at the Herron Art Library (Indiana – Purdue University).

 The Westminster Reference Library, Westminster, UK; The Powell Library Rotunda, UCLA, Los Angeles, California, USA; Salt & Cedar Letterpress Studio, Detroit, Michigan, USA; The Cambridge Arts Council, Cambridge, Massachusetts, USA; The Santa Fe University of Art and Design, Santa Fe, New Mexico, USA; The John Rylands Library, Manchester, UK; The San Francisco Center for the Book, San Francisco, California, USA; Gallery Route One, Point Reyes, California USA; the Center for Book Arts, New York in association with Alwan for the Arts, Columbia University Libraries Butler Library, International Print Center New, Poets House, New York, USA; Literary & Philosophical Society Library, Newcastle upon Tyne, UK; Collins Memorial Library, University of Puget Sound, Tacoma, Washington, USA; Curry College, Milton, Massachusetts, USA; American University in Cairo, Egypt; Arab – British Centre, London, UK; The Mosaic Rooms, London, UK; Kate Chappell ’83 Center for Book Arts at the University Of Southern Maine, USA; The Hague Public Library, The Netherlands; Queen Elizabeth II Library, Memorial University, St. John’s, Newfoundland, Canada; Jaffe Center for Books Arts, Florida Atlantic University, USA; Central Library of Rochester and Monroe County, Rochester, New York, USA; Goddard College, Vermont, USA; Arab American National Museum, Dearborn/Detroit, Michigan, USA; Idaho Center for the Book in partnership with The Arts and Humanities Institute at Boise State University, USA; George Mason University, Fairfax, Virginia, USA, and Herron School of Art and Design, The Herron Art Library of IUPUI University library, USA.